agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 The type-based termination checker in Agda extends its default guardedness checker to support coinductive definitions.
 The fundamental idea behind coinductive type-based termination is Agda's ability to track the *depth* of defined coinductive data, allowing only recursive calls with strictly smaller depth.
 This condition ensures that the function does not consume more data than it is required to produce.

-Let's delve into a classic example of a coinductive type, the ``Stream``:
+We shall illustrate this on a classic example of a coinductive type, the ``Stream``:

 ::